Cost and efficiency requirements for a successful electricity storage in a highly renewable European energy system: INTRODUCTION

-\section{\uppercase{Introduction}}
+\section{INTRODUCTION}

-The European energy system is experiencing a green transformation to comply with the climate target of net-zero greenhouse gases emission by 2050 \cite{EUGreendeal2019, EUclimatelaw}, giving rise to an increased deployment of variable renewable generators such as wind turbines and solar photovoltaic (PV) panels.
-In 2020, the European (EU-27) renewable sources overtook fossil-fueled power generation for the first time, supplying 38.2 \% of the demand of which wind supplied 14 \% and solar 5 \% \cite{Agora2021}.
-The integration of these variable renewables is associated with some challenging aspects.
-The uncertain intermittent power output necessitates backup reserves, and increased transmission capacity is required to even production over larger areas \cite{UECKERDT20151}.
-Extensive literature exist on the examination of the variability of solar and wind \cite{ENGELAND2017600,BIANCHI2022560,RINGKJOB2020118377,SCHINDLER2020113016}.
-Where diurnal cycles dominate solar generation, synoptic temporal fluctuations dominate wind.
-In Europe, both show a complementary seasonal cycle \cite{Graabak2016, KAPICA2021114692}, and thus, an optimal seasonal mix of wind and solar exists \cite{HEIDE20102483,TAPETADO2021100729}.
+To comply with global climate commitments \cite{UN2016} and greenhouse gases reduction targets, a massive deployment of renewable generators, comprised of wind turbines and solar panels, is anticipated \cite{victoria2022speed}.
+The integration of variable renewable generators is associated with some challenging aspects.
+The variable power output necessitates backup reserves, and increased transmission capacity is required to even out production over larger areas \cite{UECKERDT20151}.
+Extensive literature exists on the variability of solar and wind power generation \cite{ENGELAND2017600,BIANCHI2022560,RINGKJOB2020118377,SCHINDLER2020113016,Victoria_2020_role_of_photovoltaics}.
+Where diurnal cycles dominate solar generation, synoptic temporal fluctuations dominate wind generation.
+In Europe, both show a complementary seasonal cycle \cite{Graabak2016, KAPICA2021114692}; thus, an optimal seasonal mix of wind and solar exists \cite{HEIDE20102483,TAPETADO2021100729}.

+To help relieve the aforementioned challenges, one option is to balance the fluctuations of the VRE production locally in time with the implementation of electricity storage.
+Here, electricity storage refers to the conversion from electrical energy to a storage energy carrier which is converted back to electricity when discharged at a later time step.
+Similar to the temporal variability of wind and solar, different time scales apply to electricity storage.
+For grid stability, certain technologies perform frequency or voltage regulation, intradaily smoothing of diurnal variability, or balancing of synoptic or seasonal variation \cite{AKTAS2021377,TONG2020101484,Victoria2019}.
+In this study, we limit ourselves to utility-scale electricity storage capable of providing balancing on a time frame longer than an hour.